.jpg)

-Problematic aspect of Money Shot comes from its sexploitation angle.
-Its background is porn industry and everything in the book is linked to it.
-Not only the characters, but every single observation, dialogue, situation … Author assumes that we are all totally fascinated with the dark side of porn industry and she portraits it as hell on earth, full of white slavers where human life isn’t worth a dime.
-This would probably make sense back in 70s when porn took off, but I find it hard to believe that these days someone would kill 10+ people for just 100 grand.
+The problematic aspect of Money Shot comes from its sexploitation angle.
+Its background is the porn industry, and everything in the book is linked to it.
+Not only the characters, but every single observation, dialogue, situation … The Author assumes that we are all totally fascinated with the dark side of the porn industry, and she portrays it as hell on earth, full of white slavers, where human life isn’t worth a dime.
+This would probably make sense back in the 70s when porn took off, but I find it hard to believe that these days someone would kill 10+ people for just 100 grand.

-It starts as a kind of “innocent and clueless guy gets into mess” mystery but it soon completely loses its plot.
+It starts as a kind of “innocent and clueless guy gets into a mess” mystery, but it soon completely loses its plot.
 Our poor heroine is beaten to a pulp, raped, shot and left for dead and yet for some reason she doesn’t contact the police!?
-And besides such obvious nonsense we need to accept gaps in our narrator’s story like these: “I have no idea how I got away from the phone but I did.
+And besides such obvious nonsense, we need to accept gaps in our narrator’s story like these: “I have no idea how I got away from the phone, but I did.
 I also had no idea how Malloy found me, but he did.”
-So – in short – it quickly turns into a ridiculous thriller where bodies just keep piling up accompanied by narrator’s “witty” comments about porn industry.
-It ends with another cliché as our Angel manages to save bunch of women from white slavery…
+So – in short – it quickly turns into a ridiculous thriller where bodies just keep piling up, accompanied by the narrator’s “witty” comments about the porn industry.
+It ends with another cliché as our Angel manages to save a bunch of women from white slavery…

-Characterization is next to non-existent, we can tell who the good guys (girls) and bad guys are the same moment they are introduced.
-Writing is simplified to maximum; I would say that whole vocabulary has few hundred words.
-I also had some troubles with its style.
-It is too masculine as if Christa Faust is trying to prove that she can write even more tough crime prose as her male colleagues.
-But this - in all fairness – is a trap into which most of female crime authors fall into.
+Characterisation is next to non-existent; we can tell who the good guys (and girls) and bad guys are the moment they are introduced.
+Writing is simplified to a maximum; I would say that the whole vocabulary consists of a few hundred words.
+I also had some trouble with its style.
+It is too masculine, as if Christa Faust is trying to prove that she can write even tougher crime prose than her male colleagues.

-I like pulp trash in general, but this one is just too much really.
-While reading it I just couldn’t shook off the feeling that author wrote it just to sell it to Hollywood and make another one of those Tarantino-esque extravaganzas.
-Just put together lots of action, sex, violence, killings, snappy dialogues, cheap humor, shady east European characters and … and that’s it really.
+I like pulp trash in general, but this one is just too much, really.
+While reading it, I just couldn’t shake off the feeling that the author wrote it just to sell it to Hollywood and make another one of those Tarantino-esque extravaganzas.
+Just put together lots of action, sex, violence, killings, snappy dialogues, cheap humour, shady Eastern European characters and … and that’s it really.
 Story, what story!?
-Simple revenge plot will do just fine and there’s no need for a solid story as long as you’ll be able to cast Angelina Jolie for the Angel’s role.
+A simple revenge plot will do just fine, and there’s no need for a solid story as long as you’ll be able to cast Angelina Jolie for the Angel’s role.

 2/5